Quick Sort vs Merge Sort: Which Algorithm Is Faster?

 Frequently Asked Questions (FAQs)

-1. What is the difference between Merge Sort and Quick Sort?
+1. What is the key difference between Quick Sort and Merge Sort?

 2. Which sorting algorithm is faster, Merge Sort or Quick Sort?